mahmoudmatar01/DesignPatterns/Structure Design Patterns/README.md

 - **Flyweight Pattern**: Minimizes memory usage or computational expenses by sharing as much as possible with similar objects.

 - **Facade Pattern**: Provides a unified interface to a set of interfaces in a subsystem.

+- **Bridge Pattern**: It's a pattern that focuses on decoupling an abstraction from its implementation so that the two can vary independently.

+- **Composite Pattern**: It falls under the category of structural patterns because it deals with the composition of objects to form larger structures, while treating individual objects and compositions of objects uniformly.